 - Why don’t we just let people volunteer?

 - Can there be objections in a selection process?

 Can we select for more than one role at a time?

 Yes.
-This makes sense of your choices seem interdependent, like you want someone facilitator but only if he or she is not delegate, or any kind of combination that makes sense in your group and situation.
+This makes sense if your choices seem interdependent, such as you want someone to serve as facilitator but only if he or she is not also delegate, or any kind of combination that makes sense in your group and situation.

 So how does that work?
-In the nomination round, people would then say all their nominations.
-“I nominate XZY for …. because…., and NN for delegate because…” and so on.
+Modify the selection process so that in the nomination round, people would then say all their nominations.
+“I nominate Yuong for leader because…., and Peter for delegate because…” and so on.
 For 2 roles, the grid then looks like this.
 You can select all roles at the same time.

 The facilitator might now propose Victor for role 1 and Yuong for role 2, or any other choice that makes sense.
 It makes sense to combine the proposal (“I propose Victor for role 1 and Yuong for role 2 for the following reasons”).
 If one of the roles is not as easy to fill, it may make sense to consent to the straightforward one(s) to get that out of the way and then to focus on the election that needs more attention.

 Why don’t we just let people volunteer?

 Whenever we teach this process, there is someone in the group that asks “Why did we never ask whether that person wants to do that role?”
 How can we talk about them serving in a role if we don’t know whether they are available and willing?